afni/afni/doc/afni_sphinx/programs/3dTcorr1D_sphx.rst

                   ++ For 'continuous' or finely-discretized data, tau_b and rank correlation are nearly equivalent (but not equal).

+      -Fisher   = Apply the 'Fisher' (inverse hyperbolic tangent) transformation to the results.
+                  ++ It does not make sense to use this with '-ktaub', but if you want to do it, the program will not stop you.

       -prefix p = Save output into dataset with prefix 'p' [default prefix is 'Tcorr1D'].